RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Paraphrasing in-text

-When paraphrasing, include either the author/company/government department name and year of publication in brackets.
+When paraphrasing, include either the author/company/government department name and year of publication in parentheses.

 > Public hospital expenditure increased dramatically . . .
 (Australian Institute of Health and Welfare, 2016).